kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

           <?php endwhile; endif; ?>
 ```

-If we view our page it doesn't look too great but if we view our source things look a bit more promising.
+If we view our page we see:

 ![source code of carousel items working](https://i.imgur.com/dg2z5kd.png)